Keystroke: Ctrl + E

-The Emboss option is used to produce braille on your braille embosser.
+The Emboss function submits your document to produce braille on your braille embosser.

-Once embossing has begun the following Window will display your progress.
-If you wish to abort embossing, you can either press Esc or click on the Cancel button.
-If you simply wish to pause embossing, perhaps to answer the telephone, press the on/off line button on your embosser.
-(See your manual for details)
+Once embossing has begun a message box appears to show your progress.
+If you wish to abort, you can either press Esc or click on the Cancel button.
+If you wish to pause embossing, press the on-line/off-line button on your embosser.
+(Embossers vary; see your manual for details.)

-Note also that the physical page number, line number, and column number where the cursor sits, is displayed in the Status Bar.
-So if you know that the pages you want to emboss appear with page numbers in braille which are different from their physical order in the file, then this is an additional means to determine a Page Sequence range to emboss.
+Note also that the page number, line number, and column number where the cursor sits are displayed in the Status Line.
+So, if you know that the pages you want to emboss appear with page numbers in braille which are different from their physical order in the file, then this is a clear means to determine the Page Sequence range to emboss.